Bismark-A/test/readme.md

 # I am Bismark Amuna

-# I am new to Github
+# I am new to Github, I think I like it here
+This is quite interesting